 Social media plays a role in all our lives.
 By listening to what alumni, parents, friends, donors, and prospects are sharing, you can provide your advancement team with a more holistic profile.
 And that data, matched to the right opportunity, can help your institution’s reach its fundraising goals.

-Want to learn more about how Archetype works with philanthropic institutions?
+Want to learn more about how you can use data analytics to support your fundraising efforts?
 Click on the button below